 A threat intended to make someone sexually uncomfortable; more often than not, a character threatens (sometimes subtly) to castrate someone.

-- In an anime-only episode of Bleach showcasing the backstory of Harribel and her fraccion, Apache threatens to bite the crotch off of a hollow after causing it to flee.
+- In an anime-only episode showcasing the backstory of Harribel and her Fracción, Apache threatens to bite the crotch off of a Hollow after causing it to flee.

 - In the manga, Senshumaru tells Renji to cooperate with her or she'll cut off "little Renji" if he doesn't.